-And similar items.
-The USPS shipping calculator stated that my 2-pound box would only cost $3.33 to ship ground if it were a media mail item.
+The USPS shipping calculator stated that my 2-pound box would only cost $3.45 to ship ground if it were a media mail item.

-This is definitely the way to go if you have to ship media items on a regular basis.
+This option is the way to go if you have to ship media items regularly.
 For instance, if you resold items such as books, the media mail option would be a great money-saver.

-However, there may be other ways for you to save money on shipping, and other factors to take into consideration.
-Here are some other things you should consider as you find the cheapest way to ship a package.
+However, there may be other ways for you to save money on shipping and other factors to take into consideration.

 Customer Service Tips